AgentOps-AI/tokencost/README.md

 ## Contributing

 Contributions to TokenCost are welcome!
-Please refer to our Contribution Guidelines for more details.
+Feel free to create an [issue](https://github.com/AgentOps-AI/tokencost/issues) for any bug reports, complaints, or feature suggestions.

 ## License